Cover Crops in the Vegetable Garden

 Cover Crops Mix

-Soil structure, fertility and covering the soil are some often over looked aspects of the vegetable garden that can play a big role in the success of your gardening season.
-You might be wondering why should we care about the soil structure and soil cover?
+Soil structure, fertility, and covering the soil are some often overlooked aspects of the vegetable garden that can play a significant role in the success of your gardening season.
+Why should we care about the soil structure and soil cover?
 Why is it important?
-Soil structure impacts how well the plants grow as it impacts how water moves into or through the soil along with how much oxygen is available for your vegetables to use.
-If the soil is uncovered you are likely to have weeds that take advantage of that open ground to grow.
-One way that we can improve the soil in your vegetable garden is by utilizing cover crops through late summer and into the fall or winter.
+Soil structure impacts how well the plants grow as it affects how water moves into or through the soil and how much oxygen is available for your vegetables.
+If the soil is uncovered, weeds will likely take advantage of that open ground to grow.
+We can improve the soil in your vegetable garden by utilizing cover crops through late summer and into the fall or winter.

 How do you get started?
-One of the easiest ways to get started with cover crops is to scatter leftover cool season crop seeds such as radish, kale and carrots in a section of the garden.
-If this is your first season I recommend using plants that will winter kill in our area for the first year trying.
-If possible, over time, move to a mix of cover crops that includes legumes, grasses and other broadleaves depending on your goals and how much money you want to spend on your garden.
-Most of our cover crops should be planted by mid-October but some plants such as winter rye, wheat, or kale will continue to grow till the soil freezes in the fall.
-Ultimately what species you use will depend on what your goals are.
-If you have compacted soil consider using turnips or radishes to help improve the soil structure, if you have weed issues consider using winter rye to suppress weeds.
-Cover crops are a useful tool in the toolbox to help improve your soil.
-Depending on your needs you can make your mix as simple or complicated as you want.
+One of the easiest ways to begin with cover crops is to scatter leftover cool-season crop seeds such as radish, kale, and carrots in a section of the garden.
+If this is your first season, I recommend using plants that will kill winter in our area for the first year.
+Over time, move to a mix of cover crops that includes legumes, grasses, and other broad leaves, depending on your goals and how much money you want to spend on your garden.
+Most of our cover crops should be planted by mid-October, but some plants, such as winter rye, wheat, or kale, will continue to grow till the soil freezes in the fall.
+Ultimately, what species you use will depend on your goals.
+If you have compacted soil, consider using turnips or radishes to help improve the soil structure; if you have weed issues, consider using winter rye to suppress weeds.
+Cover crops are valuable in the toolbox to help improve your soil.
+Depending on your needs, you can make your mix as simple or complicated as you want.
 I will say the more diverse the mix, usually the better.
-For more information check out this publication: https://www.extension.purdue.edu/extmedia/HO/HO-324-W.pdf
+For more information, check out this publication: https://www.extension.purdue.edu/extmedia/HO/HO-324-W.pdf

 MG Logo